shuan-na/Machine-learning-HWs/Goals.md

 - practise my knowledge
 - make sure to check on time for the assignment
 - keep up with deadlines
-- overcome my previous traumatic experience with Git and finally lern how to use it
+- overcome my previous traumatic experience with Git and finally lern how to adjust to it